sohail8190/Nassacom_data_analytics_power_bi/README.md

-Predicting Plant Growth Stages with Environmental and Management Data
+Predicting Plant Growth Stages with Environmental and Management Data Using PowerBI